roncampbell/NICAR2018/Intro to R.md

     > library(tidyverse)
     > library(readxl)

 The readxl package is part of the tidyverse suite but must be separately loaded.
-Next we'll import American Community Survey data from 2016 listing the number of native and foreign-born persons in each ZIP code in Cook County, Illinois.
+Next we'll import American Community Survey data from 2016 listing the number of native and foreign-born persons in each census tract in Cook County, Illinois.
 In R, tables like this are known as "data frames".
 We'll name this one "Immigrants" using the assignment operator (<-) that we introduced earlier.
 Remember the shortcut for assignment operators: Option- on a Mac, Alt- on a PC.

 The ever-helpful staff at IRE put all the data files somewhere on your laptops.
 I promise to find out where before class.
 The command below is a placeholder.